 As video sharing services gain importance in the multi-media market, quality of service (QOS) and quality of experience (QOE) become the biggest obstacles to competing effectively with broadcast television.
 Users stream video predominantly over Wi-Fi or cellular networks, but these can have considerably different characteristics.
 Since the network is the single most dynamic factor in online video streaming, providers of video applications must know how changing network conditions will affect the end user’s watching experience.

 Internet video is based on packet transmission, and can be influenced by delays, transmission errors, data losses and bandwidth limitations which can all have a devastating impact on the perceived quality of the multimedia content.
-Testing video streaming on emulated networks enables developers to understand how these impairments affect the quality of the video stream and adjust the streaming characteristics to provide the best quality of video possible.
+Testing video streaming on emulated networks and conducting bandwidth stress tests enables developers to understand how these impairments affect the quality of the video stream and adjust the streaming characteristics to provide the best quality of video possible.

 How Will Your Video React to Specific Network Conditions?